Experience the Zest of Cranberry Citrus Bliss

 Add the Sparkle

 Now, gently pour soda water or tonic water into the glass.
-Meanwhile, stir lightly to combine all the flavors.
+Meanwhile, stir lightly to combine all the flavours.

 Garnish